marabian/useful-keyboard-shortcuts/README.md

 ## MacOS

+* Go back/forward one word at a time when typing - `option right/left arrow`

 * Show/hide hidden files and folders in finder - `cmd shift .`

 * Delete prevous word - `option backspace`